UWC2-PYTHON/ProgrammingInPython/source/exercises/comprehensions_lab.rst

     >>> comprehension[0]
     ???

-Set comprehensions
+Set Comprehensions
 ------------------

 .. code-block:: python

     >>> comprehension = { c for c in 'aabbbcccc'}

-What is the output of:
+What is the output of this?

 .. code-block:: python

     >>> comprehension
     ???

-Dictionary comprehensions
+Dictionary Comprehensions
 -------------------------

 .. code-block:: python